AdventCoding/Servelet/README.md

 ### .updateGlobalData(data)

-Updates the global data object that is sent to all dynamic pages.
+Update the global data object that is sent to all dynamic pages.
  - data {Object} : The object to update the global data with

 ```js